umbraco/UmbracoDocs/Reference/Configuration/InstallDefaultDataSettings/index.md

 ---
 versionFrom: 9.0.0
+versionTo: 10.0.0
 meta.Title: "Umbraco Install Default Data Settings" meta.Description: "Information on configuration allowing for the modification of default data installed in new projects"
 ---

 # Install Default Data Settings

-When Umbraco is installed for the first time, it creates various default data.
-These include a language, some data types, and some media and member types.
+When Umbraco is installed for the first time, it creates a set of default data.
+These include a language, some Data Types, and some Media and Member Types.

 In certain setups, you may want to take control over what is installed and opt-out of the creation of certain items.

 When working in a team and using a tool like Umbraco Deploy for sharing schema updates, when a colleague first sets up the project in their local environment, having this default data installed may not always be useful.

 For example, if a different set of languages from Umbraco's default (en-US) have been set up, it would be preferable to not have the default recreated.
-In other situations, certain Umbraco default data, member and media types may not be required.
+In other situations, certain Umbraco default Data, Member and Media Types may not be required.

 The following example configuration shows how this default data installation can be customized: